jellyfin/mopidy-jellyfin/README.rst

     password = password
     libraries = Library1, Library2 (Optional: will default to "Music" if left undefined)

+The libraries option determines what is populated into Mopidy's internal library.
+Using the file browser will show all libraries with a 'music' type.
 Its also possible to add a users id with ``user_id = 0``.